jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Ignore arrogant pricks and focus on the game.
 Anyone can earn a Wikipedia page if they inspire someone else to think "the worlds need to know."

+## Celebrities

+Internet technology put two-way radios in all our hands.
+Like a person in a life raft, we're a new person because we have a voice in our fates.

+An example of this freedom is celebrities.
+In the Industrial Age society, our stars were often decided for us.
+The era of mass-production only let a few people make movies, release albums, or get their names in "the papers."

+Internet Age celebrities are different.
+While we can make fun of Instagram models, silly YouTubers, Twitter trolls, and obscure podcasts, but at least we can follow who we want.
+Which also means we celebrate who we wish to.

+Heck, with no gates to overcome, anyone can be a musician, artist, comedian, thinker, reviewer, or "celebrity."
+One of the things that kept me motivating while writing this book was realizing how many other people are out there are hustling to build the Main Street economy.

+And they're all using social media, websites, and other "two-way radios" to do it.

+Food trucks are making new and exciting food.
+Singer-songwriters are creating a new culture for us to enjoy.
+People are looking up Kickstarter campaigns to see which products deserve a boost in our society.
+Podcasters are interviewing experts about interesting stuff we should know about.
+Makers are creating tools and knives we'd never throw away like a mass-produced item.

+These and other awesome workers are using Internet Age technology to make an honest living doing what they love.
+They might not realize it, but they're building the era of mass-collaboration throughout North America Main Streets.

+They're the ones turning the single worldwide ecosystem of the Industrial Age economy, into a diversified, robust, and "antifragile" local economy.

+To empower all these great people even more, we need a new and improved rulebook.

 ## The Era of Mass-Collaboration Is Only Waiting for a New Rulebook

 The happier we are, the healthier our society.
 As shown above, we're making progress with new websites and apps.
 But, we'll be the happiest once we click a modern philosophy and evolve to the Internet Age.
 Because as player gods, we can install a modern rulebook.
 What I call the Life Star.